 Impacts At A Glance:

-	We congratulate the coast-to-coast research team and acknowledge the generous support of project funders the Government of Canada through Genome Canada, the federal Department of Fisheries and Oceans, Genome BC, BC Salmon Farmers Association, Mitacs Canada, Memorial University, the University of Prince Edward Island, and industry partners Cermaq Canada, Grieg Seafood, and Cargill.
+A significant portion of the project funding will support the UPEI research team led by Dr. Mark Fast as well positions for two graduate students and two Postdoctoral fellows at UPEI – an important step in building genomics research capacity in aquaculture within AVC and the province.
+We congratulate Dr. Fast and his team, and we acknowledge the generous support of project funders the Government of Canada through Genome Canada, the federal Department of Fisheries and Oceans, Genome BC, BC Salmon Farmers Association, Mitacs Canada, Memorial University, the University of Prince Edward Island, and industry partners Cermaq Canada, Grieg Seafood, and Cargill.

 Genome Atlantic is proud to be a founding member of the recently formed Atlantic Tree Improvement Council (AtlanTIC), a pan-Atlantic collaborative of private and public sector organizations committed to realizing the economic and environmental benefits of tree improvement in Atlantic Canada through collaborative breeding, field testing, resource sharing and research.

 In February, Nova Scotia’s Forestry Innovation Transition Trust provided funding to Genome Atlantic of $315,500 over four years to support The Atlantic Tree Improvement Council (AtlanTIC) to help support new field testing of tree improvement technologies such as genomics which have been shown to shorten breeding cycles and increase growth rate, wood quality, pest resistance and adaptation to climate change.